Is A Significant Loss Leaving You Afraid, Isolated and Ashamed?

 Continuing to talk about my loss will keep the pain alive.

 If you’re struggling with especially acute sadness, talking about your loss is probably the last thing you want to do.
 Why hurt yourself even more by continuing to dredge up the pain?
 This hesitance is perfectly understandable, but it’s important to realize that ignoring grief can often make it worse over the long-term.
 Talking with a qualified therapist can provide relief and help incorporate your loss into your life in a positive, authentic way.
 Also, processing grief tends to take the sting out of the sadness, and each time you revisit the loss, it feels a little less fresh and a little easier to accept, honor, and cope with.

 Are you ready to begin healing after a loss?
-Contact me today for a free phone consultation by completing my online form or calling me at 860-920-7070.
-You can ask me any questions you may have about my grief counseling practice in Simsbury, CT.
+Contact me today, and you can ask me any questions you may have about my grief counseling practice online and in Simsbury, CT.

 “He was my best friend, my everything.
 I just wish I could get past the heartbreak and pain to enjoy the happy memories.”
 “My heart aches for her every day.
 I still reach for her at night, but the bed is empty.
 I don’t know if life will ever have meaning for me again....

 “It’s been a year.
 Shouldn’t you be over her death by now?”
 “I can’t believe she’s already going out with her friends.
 That should tell you how much she really cared about him.”
 Have you ever heard statements like these?
 If so, you’ve had an encounter with the grief...